Soumi-GhoshN/jcms.github.io/fullCalendar.md

 A complete list of our past and future events can be found in the following.

-To not miss any of our events, synchronize your devices with our [Google Calendar](https://calendar.google.com/calendar/u/1?cid=ZWdlbWQ2bG42MDNuZzR2aXQydjFhMmRnNThAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)!

 <ul>
   {% for post in site.posts %}